tylerklement/personalProjects/thesis/README.md

 # (under construction)
-This work is being done in Lua with Torch, and in Java with WebQA.
+This work is being done in Python with Theano and Keras, and in Java with WebQA.